ricardocarvalh0/movie-theater/README.md

+## Notes

-## I have not added any external libs but I have added comments with 💡 icon to show improvements that can be made
+- I have not added any external libs but I have added comments with 💡 icon to show improvements/libs that can be made/used

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install the dependencies

 ### `yarn start`